Community Investment Program

 - Build and support the capacity of community groups and non-profit organizations.

-Community Investment Program funding is generated through the Community Services Department’s annual budget as well as available funding through the Community Initiatives and Games Legacy Reserve.
-The Community Investment Program Administrator ensures that federal and provincial requirements are adhered to (e.g., criteria for approving funding, reporting requirements).
+CIP funding is generated through the CPSD's annual budget as well as available funding through the Community Initiatives and Games Legacy Reserve.
+The CIP Administrator ensures that federal and provincial requirements are adhered to (e.g., criteria for approving funding, reporting requirements).

-All provincial, federal, and Municipal funding allocations (with the exception of capital and operating) are presented for approval to the Council-appointed Community Services Committee.
+All provincial, federal and municipal funding allocations (with the exception of capital and operating) are presented for approval to the Council-appointed Community Services Committee (CSC).
 Community capital and operating grants are approved by Council as a part of the annual budget process.

 Like many municipalities in Alberta and Canada, the Regional Municipality of Wood Buffalo uses a combination of direct service delivery, shared service delivery and community investment to meet residents’ demand and expectations for recreational, cultural and social programming and services.

-Through the Community Investment Program, the Municipality partners with community groups and non-profit organizations to improve quality of life for all residents in the region.
+Through the CIP, the Municipality partners with community groups and non-profit organizations to improve quality of life for all residents in the region.

 As a form of checks and balances, Council ensures that ongoing operating and capital investments are efficient and effectively aligned with established priorities and goals.